 Apartness enters your personality in myriad ways over which you seem to have no control.
 But the most vicious kind of Apartness, and in the heaviest volume, is the Apartness you make for yourself.2

-In a state of union between the conscious and subconscious, this state of “absolute togetherness” that we can all achieve, the “we” of the conscious and subconscious work together for the whole person.
+When we bridge the subconscious and conscious minds, we are in a state of union and “absolute togetherness”.
+Here the “we” of the conscious and subconscious work together for the whole person.
 This is togetherness.
-Apartness, splittered, to togetherness.
+We can go from apartness to togetherness.

 James T Mangan